12 - Gene Cloning

 - What is a vector?

-- Identify two types of molecules that can serve as vectors.
+- What bacterial DNA molecules commonly serve as vectors.

-- Describe the functions of three types of DNA sequences that allow plasmids to serve as vectors.
+- Describe the functions of three DNA sequences that allow plasmids to serve as vectors.

 Restriction Enzymes

-Restriction enzymes are made by many bacteria to protect the cell from foreign DNA, particularly bacteriophage DNA injected into a bacterium during an infection.
-Several hundred restriction enzymes have been isolated from bacteria and are available for purchase.
+The natural function of a restriction enzyme is to cut foreign DNA that enters a bacterial cell, particularly bacteriophage DNA injected into the bacterial cell during a bacteriophage infection.
+Several hundred restriction enzymes have been isolated from bacteria and are available commercially for purchase.

 Key Questions